toricls/github-codebuild-integration/README.md

 ### Changing Configurations

-Q: I changed my repository name after github-codebuild-integration install.
+Q: I changed my repository name after gci install.

 A: Change the value of `GITHUB_REPOSITORY_URL` in your env file, then deploy again.